tjayr/zeebe-cdk-constructs/README.md

 The Simple monitor application can be deployed alongside the Zeebe instance using the configuration below.

 * A custom Zeebe image that includes the Hazelcast exporter will be built and stored in ECR of the AWS account.
-* This configuration will create a larger Fargate task using 2Gb of memory
+* This configuration will create a larger Fargate task using 2Gb of memory - split evenly between the Zeebe and Simple Monitor containers
+*

 ```typescript